Please click on a question below to reveal the answer:

 As part of our Learning Enrichment offering, we are able to support bilingual and indeed tri-lingual children to further develop their spoken English.
 This additional support is led by specialist teachers and happens on an individual basis.

-All pupils are given iPads from Year 2 upwards.
+All pupils are given iPads from Year 3 upwards with younger years having access to shared banks of them in school when appropriate.
 These are useful tools, which enhance learning sessions, but do not fully replace more traditional teaching methods.
 The iPads are monitored and only educational apps are allowed to be downloaded on to them.
 As pupils move from the Girls’ Prep School into the Senior School, their textbooks are accessed via their iPads, negating the need to carry numerous heavy books around with them.

 Existing scheme holders who have childcare vouchers can use them to pay for qualifying childcare for children up to the age of 15 (or 16 if they are disabled); the vouchers can only be used towards the Before and After School Club (BASC) or any Co-curricular clubs with costs.

 This scheme allows parents to claim support for children in independent schools, but like childcare vouchers, can only be used toward nursery school fees and, once a child is compulsory school age, for care that is outside school hours.
 So, once a child is in Reception, they would be deemed as being in school and the scheme cannot be used to help pay for school fees (see https://www.gov.uk/help-with-childcare-costs).

 Children are eligible to receive Early Years Funding for up to 15 hours per week until the term in which they turn five years old.
 The School will automatically apply for this funding on your behalf and the amount will be deducted from your termly invoice(s).
 The government has increased the free hours to 30 hours per week in certain circumstances.
 Parents can visit: www.childcarechoices.gov.uk to find out about the different childcare offers for them.